-As you come into Karting World there’s a huge car park so you’ll never worry about parking.
+As you come into Karting World, there’s a huge car park, so you’ll never worry about parking.
 The downside is you can’t prebook the driving experience due to their Arrive & Drive policy.
 While this is great, it’s also not so great when there’s a massive queue from the registration hut.
-When you arrive, you need to fill in a medical form and a disclaimer however there isn’t an area to pick one up and then fill it in away from the queuing system, so the queues are LONG as people are being given them at the desk leaving you to wait while they complete it and then make payment.
+When you arrive, you need to fill in a medical form and a disclaimer; however, there isn’t an area to pick one up and then fill it in away from the queuing system, so the queues are LONG as people are being given them at the desk leaving you to wait while they complete it and then make payment.

-Once you’ve signed your life away and made payment, it’s time to get suited up.
+Once you’ve signed your life away and made a payment, it’s time to get suited up.
 Again this is a pretty grim experience.
-There’s a big container, and there are rows of hanging race suits where you rummage to find your size.
-Think of TK Maxx and your kid’s wardrobe – combined… there’s stuff everywhere isn’t there?
-Nothing’s in the right place, or the correct order.
-Naturally, some things are upside down, and typically you get that essential item of clothing that entangles in your Converse.
+There’s an enormous container, and there are rows of hanging race suits where you rummage to find your size.
+Think of TK Maxx and your kid’s wardrobe – combined… there’s stuff everywhere.
+Nothing is in the right place or in the correct order.
+Naturally, some things are upside down, and typically you get that essential item of clothing that entangles in your trainers.
 Meanwhile, you stumble around trying to grab the hanger with the correct size suit before the hawkeye Mother next to you nabs it.
 It’s a bit of a nightmare.

 After a rather stressful start, the boys are booked on, in their race suits, and now it’s time to Kart!

 The boys have said this is the best track they’ve been to.
 Personally, I think it had something to do with the 120cc 28mph Junior karts they were throwing themselves around in.
-That, and the fact they were up against adults who they took great joy in cutting up and speeding past!
+That, and the fact they were up against adults who they took great joy in cutting up and speeding past.